 The directors are responsible for the other information.
-The other information comprises the Management and Administration, Commentary of Directors and the Secretary's Certificate as required by the Companies Act 2001.
+The other information comprises the information included in the document titled "SUZLON ENERGY LIMITED Financial statement for the year ended 31 March 2023", which includes the Commentary of Directors, and the Secretary's Certificate as required by the Companies Act 2001.
 The other information does not include the financial statements and our auditor's report thereon.